 Jessie has been working in education since 2015 and joined The London Acorn School as a Kindergarten assistant.
 She is a keen gardener and horticulturist and regularly assists with Woodland Craft lessons.
 Jessie is currently studying for her Level 5 Waldorf Early Years qualification and in her spare time she enjoys gardening and exploring the natural world.

 Karin joined the teaching profession in 2002, specialising in Early Years.
-She joined The London Acorn School in September 2018 as our Woodland Craft Leader and as a leader of the Little Acorns Parent and Child Groups.
+She joined The London Acorn School in September 2018 as our Woodland Craft Leader.
 Karin continues to run her own studio where she writes, tells stories, and designs/performs shadow puppet theatre.
 In her spare time, Karin likes playing music, fabric printing, and walking in the forest as often as possible.

 Jody began teaching Multisports Club at The London Acorn School in 2021.
 Since then, he has become the school’s Games Teacher and Caretaker.
 He brings a wealth of sporting experience, offering the students a variety of games that are both fun and challenging.

 Jo Pearce (BA Hons) has been a Parent and Child Group Leader since 2012.
 Informed by her Holistic Baby and Childcare qualification and therapeutic practice of Reflexology and Baby Massage, Jo enjoys attuning to parents’ needs and role modelling connection.
 Her own time is spent in woodland and walking with her husband and dog, swimming and nature connection with her three children, camping and feasting with friends.